-- The key purpose of this variation is to implement the objectives of the Economic Development Strategy and to ensure consistency with Variation 3 of the Meath County Development Plan 2013-2019.
-This proposed variation will facilitate economic development and tourism opportunities.
-This variation will address a deficiency in the provision of Key critical infrastructure and Executive Style housing and supporting the live-work community concept as provided for within the Economic Development Strategy.
-Development of these lands will be subject to the preparation of a Master Plan which will require the written approval of the Executive of the Planning Authority. - The Draft Variation also introduces proposed changes to the employment zoning to ensure consistency with the County Development Plan, as varied.
-The current single E2 General Enterprise & Employment zoning is to be expanded in the Draft Variation to provide for two employment based land use categories as follows: - E1-Strategic Employment Zones (High Technology Uses): To facilitate opportunities for high-end technology/manufacturing and major campus style office based employment within high quality and accessible locations. - E2 General Enterprise & Employment: To provide for the creation of enterprise and facilitate opportunities for employment through industrial, manufacturing, distribution, warehousing and other general employment.
+- The key purpose of the Variation is to implement the objectives of the Meath Economic Development Strategy and to ensure consistency with Variation No. 3 of the Meath CDP 2013-2019.
+This Variation facilitates economic development and tourism opportunities.
+This Variation addresses a deficiency in the provision of Key critical infrastructure and Executive Style housing and supporting the live-work community concept as provided for within the Economic Development Strategy.
+Development of these lands will be subject to the preparation of a Masterplan which will require the written approval of the Executive of the Planning Authority. - The Variation also introduced proposed changes to the employment zoning to ensure consistency with the CDP, as varied.
+The current single E2 General Enterprise & Employment zoning is to be expanded in the Variation to provide for two employment based land use categories as follows: - E1-Strategic Employment Zones (High Technology Uses): To facilitate opportunities for highend technology / manufacturing and major campus style office based employment within high quality and accessible locations. - E2 General Enterprise & Employment: To provide for the creation of enterprise and facilitate opportunities for employment through industrial, manufacturing, distribution, warehousing and other general employment.

-Copies of the Zoning & Objectives Map (No.1) for the Trim Development Plan 'as adopted' and 'as proposed' in the Draft Variation are provided at Figures 2.1 and 2.2 of this report.
+Copies of the Zoning & Objectives Map (No.1) for the Trim Development Plan 'as adopted' and 'as proposed' in the Variation are provided in Figures 3.1 and 3.2 below.

-Figure 2.1: Adopted Zoning & Objectives Map Trim Development Plan 2014-2020
+Figure 3.1: Adopted Zoning & Objectives Map Trim Development Plan 2014-2020

-Figure 2.2: Draft of Zoning & Objectives Map for Proposed Variation No. 1 to Trim Development Plan 2014-2020
+Figure 3.2: Zoning & Objectives Map for the Variation No. 1 to Trim Development Plan 2014-2020

-2.3 Proposed changes to Policies and Objectives in the Draft Variation
+3.3 Changes to Policies and Objectives in Variation No. 1

-The Draft Variation proposes the following principal changes to policies and objectives in the Trim Development Plan 2014-2020.
-Refer to Draft Variation for all proposed changes.
+The Variation outlines the following principal changes to policies and objectives in the Trim Development Plan 2014-2020.
+See Variation No. 1 for all proposed changes.